Redstone Historic District (Colorado): Plan

 Larger buildings included the Tudor Revival Redstone Inn, originally a 40-room dormitory for the unmarried employees, at the south end of the center of town.
-In addition to electricity and running water, it had telephones, a barbershop, laundry and reading room.
+In addition to electricity and running water, it had telephones, a barbershop, a laundry, and a reading room.
 The company store at the north end was a timber-frame building closer in style to the cottages.
-Behind it were a fenced park and Lake Gibb, which froze over and allowed for ice skating in the winter.
+Behind it was a fenced park and Lake Gibb, which froze over and allowed for ice skating in the winter.

-On Hill Road near the store were the Tudor Revival school, with a stone entrance tower.
+On Hill Road near the store was the Tudor Revival school, with a stone entrance tower.
 The company paid for the teachers and textbooks.
 The school had one of the earliest kindergartens in Colorado.
 In addition to educating the children of the miners, the school also did what is today called adult education.
 English classes were offered to students' parents, particularly those employed at the ovens, so they could work more efficiently.
-Workers' wives attended classes in "domestic science", what is known today as home economics.
+Workers' wives attended classes in "domestic science," which is known today a,s home economics.

 Nearby was the two-and-a-half-story wood-frame Redstone Club, recreational facilities for the workers.
-It included a billiard and pool room, reading room, and bar.
+It included a billiard and pool room, a reading room, and a bar.
 At the latter facility, treating others to drinks was prohibited, a policy that CFI had implemented in Coalbasin and found effective in limiting the impact of alcohol consumption on the quality of life.
-Upstairs was a theater; the basement held showers, baths and dressing rooms.
+Upstairs was a theater; the basement held showers, baths, and dressing rooms.

-The club was complemented by the Big Horn Lodge across the river, meant for company meetings, banquets and entertaining guests from out of town.
+The club was complemented by the Big Horn Lodge across the river, meant for company meetings, banquets, and entertaining guests from out of town.
 Its amenities included a bowling alley in the basement.
 It was less preferable for this purpose since the air around it was often polluted by smoke from the coke ovens.
 Nearby was the town cemetery and public gardens.
 Each family was offered a plot where, it was hoped, they could grow fresh vegetables, and perhaps raise a cow as well for milk.
 The company built a 195 ft barn to house workers' livestock.
 Near the power plant was the firehouse.
-It was a two-story frame building with half-timbers, wood shingles and diamond-paned windows.
+It was a two-story frame building with half-timbers, wood shingles, and diamond-paned windows.
 Inside was one hand-drawn pumper.

 Construction continued throughout 1902, as the ovens went full blast.
 Redstone attracted national attention.
 At that year's St. Louis Exposition, it received an award.
 The New York Times wrote about "The Ruby of the Rockies", as the community came to be nicknamed, calling it "a town to rave over ... the most beautiful town in Colorado."